Sir Charles Trevelyan, 1st Baronet: Career

+In contrast, in the Scottish Highlands and Islands, whilst there was great hardship, the large death rate seen in Ireland did not occur.
+Extensive relief efforts from outside the Highlands were effective in limiting deaths due to famine.
+The overall problem of Highland communities that could not generate enough food or income with which to feed themselves was ultimately solved by emigration.

-He was cofounder in 1851, with Sir John McNeill, of the Highland and Island Emigration Society which during the Highland Clearances supported an exodus of nearly 5,000 people to Australia between 1851 and 1858.
+He was cofounder in 1851, with Sir John McNeill, of the Highland and Island Emigration Society which during the second phase of the Highland Clearances supported an exodus of nearly 5,000 people to Australia between 1851 and 1858.

 Trevelyan was Governor of Madras from 1859 to 1860, and Indian Finance Minister from 1862 to 1865.
 A reformer of the civil service, he is widely regarded as the founder of the modern Civil Service.